21 Ways Archaeologists Date Ancient Artifacts

 The drawback to RHX is that scientists need to know the temperature history of the site where the ceramic is found.
 Also, natural events such as wild fires could completely dehydrate a sample, thereby resetting its clock.

-Lead is another element or mineral that tends to absorb water and oxygen from the atmosphere over time.
-When lead is subjected to cryogenic temperatures it becomes a superconductor, but when corrosion sets in it loses it superconductivity.
+Lead is another element that tends to absorb water and oxygen from the atmosphere over time.
+When a sample of lead is subjected to cryogenic temperatures it becomes a superconductor, but its level of corrosion from water and oxygen cause it to lose some of its superconductivity.
 This difference in conductivity can be measured with some accuracy.
-Dating lead is useful to archaeologists because it was widely used in antiquity, particularly in places such as Israel.
+Dating lead is useful to archaeologists because it was widely used in antiquity, particularly in places such as ancient Israel and the Roman Empire.

 Also known as racemization dating, amino acid dating relies on the principle that all biological tissues contain amino acids.
-These amino acids have two different configurations “D” or “L” (left-handed).
-With a few exceptions, all organisms contain the L configuration.
-But after the organism dies this configuration tends to even out over time, a process known as racemization, and this tendency toward equilibrium can be measured.
+These amino acids have two different configurations “D” or “L.” With few exceptions, all living organisms contain the L configuration.
+But after the organism dies, the ratio of D to L tends to even out over time, a process known as racemization, and this tendency toward equilibrium can be measured.

 However, racemization tends to happen more quickly in warm, wet climates, so knowing the climate history of the area where the artifacts were found is a critical issue.
 Acidity and alkalinity can also affect racemization.
-Amino acid dating is accurate from 5,000 to 1,000,000 years ago.
+Amino acid dating is accurate from 5,000 to one million years ago.

-Oxidized carbon ratio dating is used to date organic material going back 35,000 thousand years.
+Oxidized carbon ratio (OCR) dating is used to date organic material going back 35,000 thousand years.
 This dating method is based on the measurable difference between oxidizable and organic carbon.
 Over time carbon tends to oxidize with exposure to the atmosphere.
-Dating is achieved by measuring the difference between the two carbons.
+Dating is achieved by measuring the difference between the oxidizable and organic carbon.

-Oxygen Isotope chronostratigraphy relies on the fact that oxygen has three different stable isotopes, the ratio of which changes over time and therefore can be dated in the rocks present in any particular area.
-The ratio tends to change during long cold or warm periods of time.
+Oxygen isotope chronostratigraphy relies on the fact that oxygen has three different stable isotopes, the ratio of which changes over time and therefore can be dated in the rocks present in any particular area.
+This ratio changes during long cold or warm periods of time, helping scientists learn more about the climate in which people may have lived.

 Uranium and thorium are radioactive elements that accumulate in some rock formations.
 Uranium has a half-life of billions of years, while thorium’s is only 75,000 years.
-Scientists use a mass spectrometer to measure the ratio between uranium-238 and thorium-230, thereby establishing a date the radioactive breakdown began.
-This technique has been used to date rock formations found in caves, especially speleothems such as stalagmites and stalactites, some of which have formed in the recent past, just thousands of years ago.
+Scientists use a mass spectrometer to measure the ratio between uranium-238 and thorium-230, thereby establishing a date the radioactive breakdown began in both elements.
+This technique has been used to date rock formations found in caves, especially speleothems such as stalagmites and stalactites, some of which may have formed in the recent past, just thousands of years ago.

 As shown in the article “Diving Ice Age Mexico” in the May/June 2011 issue of Archaeology magazine, uranium-thorium dating has been used to date rock formations in the numerous limestone caves that pocket the Yucatan Peninsula in Mexico.
-Many cave dwellers lived in these caves during the Pleistocene, when sea levels were hundreds of feet lower than they are today.
+Many cave dwellers lived in these caves during the Pleistocene, when sea levels were hundreds of feet lower than present times.

 Please leave a comment.